Tab

 The

-.hc-tabswrapper element should haverole="tablist"as well as an appropriatearia-labeldescribing the tab group or what it’s used for.Each of the
+.hc-tabswrapper element should haverole="tablist"as well as an appropriatearia-labeldescribing the tab group or what it’s used for.If you’re using links as the

 Full bleed tab bar